 Client configuration: Windows, macOS, iOS, and Android

-To connect from different devices, you’ll configure L2TP/IPsec with the same PSK and the VPN server address you set on EdgeRouter X. Does touch vpn work
+To connect from different devices, you’ll configure L2TP/IPsec with the same PSK and the VPN server address you set on EdgeRouter X. Edge free vpn 2026

 -